MenuMinyu/Banking_web_app/Development Journal.md

 Commit 3: delete page.tsx from app so routing works Commit 4: Added a Chart and fixed a div issue, learning that some components may be considered <p> or potentially other tags that cause conflict with code
-Commit 5: Added Ui enhancements to the total banks chart
+Commit 5: Added Ui enhancements to the total banks chart Commit 6: There was an error with the UI and an issue with pushing to git so it took a while to resolve Commit 7: Added ever present sidebar to UI.
+Error: all icons are overlapping on eachother and are in one place commit 8+9: separated icons by correcting capitalization in div property